pymupdf/PyMuPDF/docs/textpage.rst

       Textpage content as a list of text lines grouped by block.
 Each list items looks like this::

-         (x0, y0, x1, y1, "lines in blocks", block_no, block_type)
+         (x0, y0, x1, y1, "lines in the block", block_no, block_type)

       The first four entries are the block's bbox coordinates, *block_type* is 1 for an image block, 0 for text. *block_no* is the block sequence number.
+Multiple text lines are joined via line breaks.

-      For an image block, its bbox and a text line with image meta information is included -- not the image data itself.
+      For an image block, its bbox and a text line with some image meta information is included -- **not the image content**.

       This is a high-speed method with just enough information to output plain text in desired reading sequence.